NotDarkn/ultradocs/docs/any/1-limbo/any-1-3.md

     <b>Difficulty</b>: Slightly Easy (2/5)
 </font>

-[Slam Store](/speedrun-tech.md#slam-store) in the start room, slide into the left wall of the red room, then [Wall Bounce](/speedrun-tech.md#wall-bounces) and hold slide<br/>
+[Slam Store](/speedrun-tech.md#slam-store) in the start room, slide forward, turn slighlty left and [slide jump](/speedrun-tech.html#slide-jump) towards the door <br/>
-After going through the door, slide then dash slide to go around the wall, then malicious rail boost up dash forward and slam into the blue skull room <br/>
+Slam at the door, then [dsj](/speedrun-tech.html#dsj-dash-slide-jump), slam and malicious rail down to boost up <br/>
+Dash forward and slam into the blue skull room <br/>
-Aim diagonally down and whiplash the skull before landing Checkpoint <br/>
+Aim diagonally down and whiplash the skull <br/>
+Checkpoint <br/>